stanieldev/RIT-Obsidian-Fall-2024/Math Modeling/Module 3 - Coffee Cooperative/Part 3 - Marketing.md

+**Name:** Stanley Goodwin
+**Todo:** All Sections
 ## Tasks
 For each part of this module, you will work on a set of tasks.
 After all three tasks are complete, you will write a report about the tasks.
 During class, you can work in groups.
-After the class during which we complete Part 3, you will
-have approximately one week to submit an individual report via MyCourses.
+After the class during which we complete Part 3, you will have approximately one week to submit an individual report via MyCourses.
 Requirements for the report will be provided with each task, and they will all be summarized at the end of the third task.

 In this final part of the module we will help the cooperative determine how to market themselves to attract about 15-20 visitors per day in order to maximize   their profit.
 In order to do this, we are going to examine reported data from Google.
 The website that we will be using is Google Trends, a data analytics site that allows you to explore aggregated search data from across the world.

-Please follow these steps to start your data analysis:

 ### Section 1-5
 1. Google Trends is a website that allows you to analyze data used in Google search engines.
 In order to use this site, you will need to log in with a Google account.